Curtis Island, Queensland: History

-A lighthouse to guide ships into the Fitzroy river was requested in 1864, but it wasn't until the early-1870s that the first Sea Hill lighthouse was constructed.
+A lighthouse to guide ships into the Fitzroy river was requested in 1864, but it was not until the early-1870s that the first Sea Hill lighthouse was constructed.
 The first Cape Carpricorn Lighthouse was built in 1874.

 The Monte Cristo pastoral station was established in the 1860s by John Bonar Peter Hamilton Ramsay (nicknamed ‘Alphabetical’ Ramsay due to the number of his Christian names) and two partners.
 They raised cattle and bred horses.
 They took advantage of the shallowness of the Narrows to cross their animals to the mainland at low tide at a point that became known as Ramsay's Crossing.
 This practice continued until 2014 when the pastoral station was sold to be developed as a gas plant.

-The coastal steamer also travelled between Gladstone and Rockhampton via The Narrows but this could only be done at high tide.
+A coastal steamer also travelled between Gladstone and Rockhampton via The Narrows but this could only be done at high tide.

 Author Rosa Campbell Praed lived on Curtis Island.
 On 29 October 1872 she married Arthur Campbell Praed, a nephew of the poet Winthrop Mackworth Praed.
 She described living with him on his property on Curtis Island, "an existence of terrifying hardship and loneliness".
 Spender says that "The years which she spent on Curtis Island and which played such a crucial part in determining her values – and her voice – could hardly be described as middle-class, indulgent or privileged".
 She recreates her life at this time in her novel, An Australian Heroine (1880).
 It was also during her time on Curtis Island that she turned to spiritualism.

-The Town of Southend first appears on 1922 survey plan S7341.
+The Town of Southend first appears on the 1922 survey plan S7341.
 In February 1923, the first 20 blocks of land were offered as 15-year leases.